rreed-ss/fieldAcl/README.md

+## Laravel ACL on field level
-Currently, only  laravel 5+ is supported, so still no lumen :/
+Currently, only  laravel 5+ is supported, so still no lumen 😌

 ### How to use the package: